 For the next one year, E received interventions and by the time she entered Primary 1 the following year, she was a different person.
 She regained her self-confidence and was ready to learn.

 The journey from suspecting that E might have some learning difficulties, to seeking out professionals for advice, to researching and selecting the intervention programme for E, had been a daunting but enriching experience.
-Instead of keeping the knowledge to herself, Christina decided to set up a Dyslexia Support Group with the aim of supporting and guiding parents in navigating their journey.
+Instead of keeping the knowledge to herself, Christina decided to set up a Dyslexia Group with the aim of helping parents navigate their journey.

 Swords & Stationery, a Singapore-based specialist tuition/educational therapy programme for children and youths with Specific Learning Difficulties, also interviewed Christina to find out her motivation behind setting up the support group.
 Click here for the interview.